Program Standards

 Who do I contact if I have further questions about program specifics?

-Any of our Educational Leadership faculty will be happy to discuss the specifics of the program or the application requirements with you.
+Dr. Jason Cummins our Program Leader will be happy to discuss the specifics of the program or the application requirements with you.

-Dr. Jason Cummins, Assistant Professor of Educational Leadership
+Dr. Jason Cummins, Program Leader and Assistant Professor of Educational Leadership

 Phone: 406-994-4142 Email: [email protected]